Randgalt/curator-guava-example/README.md

 # curator-guava-example
-Shows that Curator 3.3.0 works with Guava 21
+Shows that Curator 3.3.0 and 2.12.0 works with Guava 21

 To show non-shaded Guava run with Curator 3.2: